Easy EdgeDB · Chapter 17

 The expression works well, giving names that start with Gospodin and strength values a bit higher than outside of Bulgaria.
 But note that the expression still returns a default::Crewman, as the alias is just an expression on top of the original type.

 It’s somewhat interesting that our alias is just declared using a := when we wrote alias CrewmanInBulgaria := Crewman.
 Would it be possible to do something similar inside a query?
 The answer is yes: we can use with and then give a new name for an existing type.
 (In fact, the keyword with that we have been using the whole time is defined as a “block used to define aliases”).
-Take a simple query like this that shows Count Dracula and the names of his slaves:

 Copy